 Don’t let your guard down this New Year’s Eve!

-Wishing farewell to the old year with hopes that it will be replaced by a newer and better one, has been a tradition for over 4,000 years.
-There is no doubt that with these celebrations, creepy and scary stories will confirm that a new year could make a mayhem entrance!
-Here, we have unearthed some of the best real ghost stories that will make you think twice about going out for a traditional jubilant festivity.
+Wishing farewell to the old year with the hope that it will be replaced by a newer and better one has been a tradition for more than 4,000 years.
+However, with these celebrations, the new year might make a mayhem entrance – as these creepy and scary stories will confirm!
+Here, we have unearthed some of the best real ghost stories guaranteed to make you think twice about going out for a traditional jubilant festivity.

 The Festivities and Energies of New Year's Eve!
 Photo Credit: Denver.com

 Keep your eyes, ears, and sixth sense open, for you may experience an eerie encounter in a haunted place around you!
 For many entities, use the energy of this international powerhouse event to make a splash into the new year!